spacekitcat/isometric-sdl-demo/README.md

 ## TODOS

+- The isVisible candidate sectors for rendering has to account to go beyond just the current principle sector and its neighbours, it needs neighbours of neighbours.
+Cause: ability to zoom out.
+- Aggregation relationship between Player and player's sprite (Player=owner).
+- Draw render visibility box in debug mode.
+- Double check that the Blender positioning of the water tile wasn't modified when the tile was updated last.
+I suspect it's off by a few pixles somewhere.
-- Vicinity bug (go right for ages, the boundary goes out of sync or something)
+- Vicinity bug (go west [where the skies are blue] for ages, the boundary goes out of sync or some nonesense.)
 - Move dynamic map sector gen code out of main, either into the sector db or some intermediate.
 - Wire the sector hashmap into some sort of permissive license Berkeley DB (RocksDB seems good) to provide persistence.
-- Fix project naming scheme.
 - Generate univeral binary for OSX.
 - Prove that this can be built on Linux (and update the build/docs as required).
 - Figure out how to build this for Windows.